PVP Rules

 Rule 4

-Removing a downed player: When a player is downed, the downed player can only be dragged off by someone who has joined PvP.
-Someone who has stated anything but PvP Accept/Join in the initial intention cannot remove a downed combatant from the scene.
+Removing a downed player: When a player is downed, the downed player can only be dragged off by someone who had joined that PvP instance.
+Someone who has stated anything other than <PvP Intent/Accept/Join> in the initial intention cannot remove a downed combatant from the scene.
 In the case you are going to drag off a fellow combatant, you must use the command /shout including your emote of you dragging them off.
 You must walk until you are out of sight of the enemy.
 Once you are out of sight, you will be able to run.
 You may NOT return with reinforcements aftering dragging someone away from the scene.

 Rule 5